-- 2.4.1 Internal audit is an independent appraisal function of the Trust, designed to assist the Board and all levels of management to fulfill their corporate governance responsibilities. - 2.4.2 The Internal Audit service will be subject to appropriate competitive procurement in line with these SFI's. - 2.4.3 The terms of reference, the respective responsibilities of each party, the agreed services and total fee payable, together with the agreed qualitative and quantative levels of performance shall be specified in an annual Service Level Agreement. - 2.4.4 Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Executive Director of Resources must be notified immediately. - 2.4.5 The Contract will be managed by the Executive Director of Resources. - 2.4.6 The services provided under the Contract will be planned, carried out and managed in accordance with the NHS Internal Audit Standards and Internal Audit Manual. - 2.4.7 The Internal Audit Provider will retain the right to plan, perform and report audit work independently. - 2.4.8 The Internal Audit Provider will liaise with the Trust's Chief Executive, Executive Director of Resources, Foundation Trust Secretary and the Audit Committee when drawing up a detailed audit plan for the forthcoming year.
-The plan will be based on a demonstrable assessment of risk and will show what areas are to be addressed, why they should be addressed and the benefits to the organisation of each risk and area audited. - 2.4.9 Internal Audit will review, appraise and report upon: - (a) the effectiveness of the internal control system (financial, organisational and clinical) - (b) the extent of compliance with, and the financial effect of, relevant established policies, plans and procedures;
+2.4.1.
+Internal audit is an independent appraisal function of the Trust, designed to assist the Board and all levels of management to fulfil their corporate governance responsibilities.

+- 2.4.2.
+The Internal Audit service will be subject to appropriate competitive procurement in line with the SFI's. - 2.4.3.
+The terms of reference, the respective responsibilities of each party, the agreed services and total fee payable, together with the agreed qualitative and quantitative levels of performance shall be specified in the contract between both parties. - 2.4.4.
+Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Executive Director of Finance must be notified immediately. - 2.4.5.
+The Executive Director of Finance is responsible for the appointment of Internal Auditors in line with a process as agreed with the Audit Committee and will manage the Internal Audit contract. - 2.4.6.
+The services provided under the Contract will be planned, carried out and managed in accordance with the NHS Internal Audit Standards and Internal Audit Manual. - 2.4.7.
+The Internal Audit Provider will retain the right to plan, perform and report audit work independently. - 2.4.8.
+The Internal Audit Provider will liaise with the Trust's Chief Executive, Executive Director of Finance, Company Secretary and the Audit Committee when drawing up a detailed audit plan for the forthcoming year.
+The plan will be based on a demonstrable assessment of risk and will show what areas are to be addressed, why they should be addressed and the benefits to the organisation of each risk and area audited. - 2.4.9.
+Internal Audit will review, appraise and report upon: - (a). the effectiveness of the internal control system (financial, organisational and clinical). - (b). the extent of compliance with, and the financial effect of, relevant established policies, plans and procedures. - (c). the adequacy and application of financial and other related management controls. - (d). the integrity and suitability of management information and relevant and data. - (e). the extent to which the Trust assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i). fraud and other offences. - (ii). waste, extravagance, inefficient administration. - (iii). poor value for money or other causes. - 2.4.10.
+The Internal Audit Provider will attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chair and Chief Executive of the Trust.

-- (c) the adequacy and application of financial and other related management controls; - (d) the integrity and suitability of management information and relevant and data; - (e) the extent to which the Trust assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences, - (ii) waste, extravagance, inefficient administration, - (iii) poor value for money or other causes. - 2.4.10 Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Executive Director of Resources must be notified immediately. - 2.4.11 The Internal Audit Provider will normally attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chair and Chief Executive of the Trust. - 2.4.12 The Internal Audit Provider shall be accountable to the Executive Director of Resources.
-The reporting system for internal audit shall be agreed between the Executive Director of Resources, the Audit Committee and the Head of Internal Audit.
+- 2.4.11.
+The Internal Audit Provider shall be accountable to the Executive Director of Finance.
+The reporting system for internal audit shall be agreed between the Executive Director of Finance, the Audit Committee and the Head of Internal Audit.
 The agreement shall be in writing and shall comply with the prevailing guidance.
-The reporting system shall be reviewed at least every 3 years. - 2.4.13 The Head of Internal Audit will liaise with the appointed external auditor and other organisations as necessary.
+The reporting system shall be reviewed at least every three years. - 2.4.12.
+The Head of Internal Audit will liaise with the appointed external auditor and other organisations as necessary.
 Internal and external audit plans should be coordinated and maximise added value to the Trust.

-2.5 ROLE OF EXTERNAL AUDIT
+2.5.
+ROLE OF EXTERNAL AUDIT